voinoid/blog/data/blog/free-custom-domain-email.md

 blog: true
 ---

-# Set up free custom domain email using Gmail, Cloudflare and an SMTP server

 I wanted an easy way to use a custom domain email addresses, without paying yearly subscriptions.

 The only cost is a domain if you don't have one already.